OdyOSG/SurgeryWaitTime/documentation/HowToRun.md

 cdmDatabaseSchema:  <your_cdmDatabaseSchema>
 vocabDatabaseSchema:  <your_vocabDatabaseSchema>
 workDatabaseSchema: <your_workDatabaseSchema>
-cohortTable: bayerTreads_<databaseName>
+cohortTable: swt_<databaseName>
 ```

 ## Run Study

 ### Execution Script

 Running all the analytical tasks can be done using the `executeStudy.R` file.
-Replace L15 with the `configBlock` (database) of choice and run the rest of the script.
+Replace L16 with the `configBlock` (database) of choice and run the rest of the script.

 ### Study Tasks